-Leagues, federations and other sports entities usually have their own symbols, insignias and hold intellectual and industrial property rights related to them.
-Trademarks and other industrial property rights must be registered with the National Institute of Industrial Property (INPI), which according to Law No. 9,279/96 (Industrial Property Law) is the official agency responsible for granting registration of trademarks, patents and industrial designs, etc. Besides registration with the INPI, symbols and names relating to sports events organisers and teams are protected by the Pelé Law in article 87.
+Leagues, federations and other sports entities usually have their own symbols and insignias, and hold intellectual and industrial property rights related to them.
+According to the Law on Industrial Property (Law No. 9,279/1996), trademarks and other industrial property rights must be registered with the National Institute of Industrial Property (INPI), which is the official agency responsible for granting registration of trademarks, patents and industrial designs, etc. In order to register their trademark in several countries at the same time, stakeholders will be able to count on the facilities of the Madrid Protocol fromOctober 2019.
+Symbols and names related to sports events organisers and teams are protected by the Pelé Law (article 87).
 The Olympic symbol is also protected by the Nairobi Treaty 1981, to which Brazil is a signatory party.